 Once you finish configuring the properties, Click OK to close the transformation window.

-Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.
+Before we close the Mapping, Let us validate the mapping by going to the Mapping Menu bar and selecting the Validate option.

-Once we finish creating the Mapping we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create workflow.
+Once we finish creating the Mapping, we have to create the workflow for it.
+PowerCenter Workflow Manager provides two approaches to creating a workflow.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we have created the workflow, our next step is to create a session task for our mapping.

-NOTE: We strictly recommend to refer Informatica Workflow article to understand the steps involved in creating Workflow manually.
+NOTE: We strictly recommend you refer to the Workflow article to understand the steps involved in creating a Workflow manually.

-Step 4(a): Creating Session
+Creating a Session

-There are two types of sessions in informatica:
+There are two types of sessions:

-- Non-reusable Session Task: Please refer Session in Informatica article to understand the steps involved init.
+- Non-reusable Session Task: Please refer to Session

-- Reusable Session Task: Please refer Reusable Session in Informatica article to understand the steps involved init.
+- Reusable Session Task: Please refer to Reusable Session

-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that, we are selecting the mapping (m_Filter_Transformation) that we created earlier (in Step 3).
+Once you click the Create button, a new Mappings window will be opened.
+You must select the mapping you want to associate with this session.
+From the below screenshot, you can observe that we are selecting the mapping (m_Filter_Transformation) that we created earlier (in Step 3).

 Double click on the Session Task to configure it.
-Although we have to configure Sources, targets and some common properties, we are explaining only few properties.
-We strictly recommend to visit Session in Informatica article to understand the remaining properties.
+Although we have to configure Sources, targets, and some common properties, we are explaining only a few properties.
+We strictly recommend visiting the Session article to understand the remaining properties.

-From the below screenshot you can observe that, we assigned the $target variable to Connection Value, we changed the Target Load Type option from Bulk to Normal mode and check marked the Truncate target table option to truncate the existing data from the destination table.
+From the below screenshot, you can observe that we assigned the $target variable to Connection Value, changed the Target Load Type option from Bulk to Normal mode, and check-marked the Truncate target table option to truncate the existing data from the destination table.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that, our workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will open to monitor the workflow.
+From the below screenshot, you can observe that our workflow executes without any errors.